bahsim/idgl-dev-system/03-agent-protocols/04-protocol-legacy-spec-generator.md

 *   **Tests are the Source of Truth:** When a test file is available, it is your most reliable source for deriving the Verification Criteria.
 Prioritize the information from tests over your own interpretation of the implementation code.
 *   **Acknowledge Ambiguity:** If the legacy code is poorly written, uncommented, or has no tests, it may be impossible to infer the original intent with high confidence.
 In such cases, you must add a "Confidence Level" section to your generated `Spec` and highlight the specific areas of uncertainty for the Architect.
 *   **Output a `Spec`, Not a Report:** Your final output is not a prose report of your analysis; it is a formal, structured `Spec.md` file, ready to be version-controlled and used in the IDGL.

+## 4. Trigger Prompts

+*   "Reverse-engineer a `Spec` for this file."
+*   "Create the missing blueprint for this legacy code."
+*   "Onboard this component into the IDGL."
+*   "Act as a Legacy Spec Generator."